pigpenguin/dotfiles/README.md

   * **herbstluftwm/scripts/panel** spawns the script which listens to hlwm and notifies polybar
   * **script/poly-hlwm-tags** is the script polybar calls upon update, it polls the hlwm tag status and produces a polybar formatted string

+## Scripts ##
+A collection of homemade scripts to do whatever

+  * **get-x-color** reads the x database and spits out desired color
+  ***poly-hlwm-tags** generates tag data for polybar, probably shouldn't be here as it's only ever called by polybar and not by an end user.
+  * **power-menu** opens a rofi menu with power options.
+Currently can make the computer sleep, hibernate, reboot, and power off.
+Will add locking soon, and maybe a confirmation prompt?
+  * **set-wallpaper** sets the wallpaper on the specified monitor, generates a colorscheme from it, then updates everything to use said colorscheme.
+Wallpaper setting done by [nitrogen](https://github.com/l3ib/nitrogen) for nice dual monitor support, color generation handled by [pywal](https://github.com/dylanaraps/pywal) cause it just works.